 How to Schedule an Appointment

-We welcome your call and the opportunity to assist with your healthcare.
+We welcome your call and the opportunity to assist with your healthcare, whether for neuropsychological evaluation, cognitive rehabilitation/retraining, or psychotherapy services.
 A referral from your physician or other healthcare provider is necessary to schedule an appointment, however.
-Upon receiving the referral our helpful staff will contact you to schedule your assessment with one of our providers.
+Upon receiving the referral our helpful staff will contact you to schedule your assessment for neuropsychological evaluation or intervention services with one of our providers.
 We thank you for allowing us to be a part of your care.

 Bethany R. Williams, PhD